U.K. spy poisoning 'clearly' came from Russia, Tillerson says

 “Instead, what we’ve seen is a pivot on their part to be more aggressive,” Tillerson added.

+The comments mirrored those of Johnson, who said Tuesday that conversations with the U.S. highlighted that the use of a nerve agent was part of a pattern of behavior by Russia.

+"You’re seeing this reckless support for the use of chemical weapons all the way from Syria to the streets of Wiltshire in our country," he said.

-May said on Monday in the House of Commons that the nerve agent used against ex-spy Sergei Skripal and his daughter is part of a group of nerve agents known as Novichok.
+The nerve agent used against Skripal and his daughter is part of a group of nerve agents known as Novichok, May said Monday in the House of Commons.
 It was developed by the Soviet Union in the 1970s.

+This appears to be the first time that a nerve agent has been used in Europe since the end of World War II, Johnson said.

+British Home Secretary Amber Rudd said Tuesday afternoon that police and the security services would investigate allegations of Russian state involvement in a number of other deaths in recent years in Britain, a letter published on Tuesday showed, Reuters reported.

-On Tuesday, Putin responded to a question by a BBC reporter asking if Russia was behind the poisoning of Skripal, saying: “Look we are dealing with agriculture here ...
-And you ask me about some tragedies.
+On Tuesday morning, Putin responded to a question by a BBC reporter asking if Russia was behind the poisoning, saying: “Look, we are dealing with agriculture here ... and you ask me about some tragedies.
 Get to the bottom of things there first, then we’ll talk about this.”

 Abigail Williams reported from aboard a U.S. government aircraft, Rachel Elbaum reported from London.